Art Nouveau: Painting

-Painting was another domain of Art Nouveau, though most painters associated with Art Nouveau are primarily described as members of other movements, particularly post-impressionism and symbolism.
+Painting was another domain of Art Nouveau, though most painters associated with Art Nouveau are primarily described as members of other movements, particularly Post-Impressionism and symbolism.
 Alphonse Mucha was famous for his Art Nouveau posters, which frustrated him.
 According to his son and biographer, Jiří Mucha, he did not think much of Art Nouveau.
-"What is it, Art Nouveau? he asked. "...Art can never be new."
+"What is it, Art Nouveau? he asked. "...
+Art can never be new."
 He took the greatest pride in his work as a history painter.
-His one Art-Nouveau inspired painting, "Slava", is a portrait of the daughter of his patron in Slavic costume, which was modelled after his theatrical posters.
+His Art Nouveau-inspired painting Slava is a portrait of the daughter of his patron in Slavic costume, which was modelled after his theatrical posters.

 The painters most closely associated with Art Nouveau were Les Nabis, post-impressionist artists who were active in Paris from 1888 until 1900.
 One of their stated goals was to break down the barrier between the fine arts and the decorative arts.
 They painted not only canvases, but also decorative screens and panels.
 Many of their works were influenced by the aesthetics of Japanese prints.
 The members included Pierre Bonnard, Maurice Denis, Paul Ranson, Édouard Vuillard, Ker-Xavier Roussel, Félix Vallotton, and Paul Sérusier.

+The Austrian painter Gustav Klimt was an exponent of Art Nouveau painting, and more specifically a representative of the Modernist movement of the Viennese Secession.
+Klimt painted canvases and murals in an ornate personal style, which he also expressed through handicrafts, such as those found in the Viennese Secession Gallery.
+Klimt found one of his most recurring sources of inspiration in the female nude.
+His works are sensual, with a naturalistic, individual, organic style, inspired by nature following the decorative style of Gaudí.

+The Catalan modernist painters (Ramón Casas, Santiago Rusiñol, Aleix Clapés, Joaquim Sunyer, Hermenegildo Anglada Camarasa, Juan Brull, Ricard Canals, Javier Gosé, Josep Maria Sert, Miguel Utrillo, etc.), closely connected with the avant-garde in Paris, and hugely influenced by Antoni Gaudí, had in the Els Quatre Gats tavern their meeting place.
+Pablo Picasso came out of the group.